mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

 redirect_from:
   - /2021/12/20/lossy-compression/
 mermaid: true
 summary: Trying to implement some basic algorithms for lossy compression of images.
 Also, a cool interpretation using linear algebra.
+thumbnail: images/lossy-compression/thumbnail.png
+thumbnail_twitter:  images/lossy-compression/thumbnail_twitter.jpg
 ---

 <span style="font-size:0.8em;">I'm not an expert in the topic.
 May contain errors!</span>